 Mammary tumors in rats are a common phenomenon in domesticated rats.
-When my favorite rat grew a large lump under her chin that we were certain was cancerous.
-After much thought and stress on my part, it turned out to be a cyst, and, eventually, it went away on its own.
+When my favorite rat grew a large lump under her chin that we were sure was cancerous.
+After much thought and stress on my part, it turned out to be a cyst, and eventually, it went away on its own.

 I recommend surgery if you can afford it.
 If not, we have a home remedy with an 80% chance of taking away the lump shared below:

 Are you located in the United States, United Kingdom, or elsewhere?

 Did you notice fast-growing tumors in rats you own?
 Well, tumor removals price are unique among vets.
 It also depends on the tumor size, how attached the cancer is to other structures around it, location, etc. These factors depend on how long the surgery will be.

 From experience, vets living around here charge based on the amount of time it takes.
 I have had tumor removals for $200, but I have also seen friends pay much more than $600.
 It all depends on where you are and who your Vet is.